 - (9) ESEA, Title II, Part A Teacher/Principal Training and Recruiting The ESEA, Title II, Part A Grant was budgeted originally on estimated revenues based from previous year.
-The actual revenues realized were more than the original budgeted amount and staff did not make a final amendment to reflect actual totals.
-Staff will continue to monitor the revenues realized throughout the school year the number of students qualified for the program in the 2016-2017 to determine if a final amendment is required to show the actual increase or decrease in revenues for the year. - (10) ESEA, Title III, Part A LEP The ESEA, Title III, Part A Grant is a shared service agreement with Education Service Center Region 20. - (11) IDEA, Part B-Formula The IDEA, Part B-Formula Grant is administered by the San Antonio Special Education Cooperative.
+The actual revenues realized were less than the original budgeted amount and staff did not make a final amendment to reflect actual totals.
+Staff will continue to monitor the revenues realized throughout the school year with the number of students qualified for the program in the 2016-2017 to determine if a final amendment is required to show the actual increase or decrease in revenues for the year. - (10) ESEA, Title III, Part A LEP The ESEA, Title III, Part A Grant is a shared service agreement with Education Service Center Region 20. - (11) IDEA, Part B-Formula The IDEA, Part B-Formula Grant is administered by the San Antonio Special Education Cooperative.
 Alameda School is a member of this special education cooperative.
-All funds are administered by the special education cooperative for the charter school. - (12) (13) Curriculum Development and Instructional Staff Development The original budget amount of \$48,979 was based on previous year totals.
-The position was vacant during parts of the year.
-The school will review and prepare a final amendment if required to show the actual increase or decrease in expenditures for the 2016-2017 school year. - (13) (21) Instructional Leadership The original budget amount of \$100,529 was based on previous year totals.
-A staff member was assigned additional responsibilities in function (21) Instructional Leadership to address improvements in student performance scores.
-The school will review and prepare a final amendment required to show the actual increase or decrease in expenditures for the 2016-2017 school year. - (14) (23) School Leadership There was an increase in expenses from the original budget amount of \$175,322 to the actual amount of \$198,835 due to several employees being reclassified in function code due to job responsibilities changing.
-A final amendment to the budget will be prepared for the 2016-2017 school year if required. - (15) (31) Guidance, Counseling and Evaluation Services There was an increase in expenses from the original budget amount of \$67,182 to the final budget amount of \$74,139.
-The school will review and prepare a final amendment required to show the actual increase or decrease in expenditures for the 2016-2017 school year. - (16) (33) Health Services There is a decrease in Health Services expenditures from the original budget amount of \$4,100 to the actual amount of \$4,800 due to increase in students needing a health service provider that is contracted out as needed based on student needs.
-The school will review and prepare a final amendment as required to show the actual increase or decrease in expenditures for the year. - (17) (34) Student (Pupil) Transportation There is an increase in Student (Pupil) Transportation from the original budget amount of \$11,0000 to \$13,232.
-There was an increase in students participating in the Student (Pupil) Transportation for the 2015-2016 school year.
-The school contracts out transportation services and payment is made on actual students receiving transportation services only.
-The school will review and prepare a final amendment as required to show the actual increase or decrease in expenditures for the year.
+All funds are administered by the special education cooperative for Alameda Charter School. - (12) (11) Instruction The original budget amount was decreased with the final amendment when it should have been increased in the final amendment.
+Management will monitor closely for the 2017-2018 school year. - (13) (13) Curriculum Development and Instructional Staff Development The original budget amount of \$37,471 was based on previous year totals.
+The original budget amount was increased with the final amendment when it should have been decreased in the final amendment.
+The school will review and prepare a final amendment if required to show the actual increase or decrease in expenditures for the 2017-2018 school year. - (14) (21) Instructional Leadership The original budget amount of \$100,656 was based on previous year totals.
+The final amendment decreased the original budgeted amount resulting in the variance between budgeted and actual.
+The school will review and prepare a final amendment required to show the actual increase or decrease in expenditures for the 2017-2018 school year. - (15) (31) Guidance, Counseling and Evaluation Services The original budgeted amount was decreased in the final amendment resulting in the variance between original budgeted and actual.
+The school will review and prepare a final amendment required to show the actual increase or decrease in expenditures for the 2017-2018 school year. - (16) (32) Social Work Services The original budgeted amount of \$100 was based on previous year's expenses.
+There was no final amendment made to reflect the actual amount for Social Worker Services. - (17) (33) Health Services The original budgeted amount of \$4,100 was decreased by a final amendment resulting in the variance between budgeted and actuals.
+The school will monitor the expenses for Health Services for the 2017-2018 school year and determine if a final amendment is required. - (18) (34) Student (Pupil) Transportation The original budgeted amount of \$12,000 was decreased by a final amendment resulting in the variance between budgeted and actuals.
+The school will monitor the expenses for Student (Pupil) Transportation for the 2017-2018 school year and determine if a final amendment is required. - (19) (35) Food Services The original budgeted amount for Food Services in the amount of \$56,500 was not amended with a final amendment to reflect the actual amount for expenses.
+The school will monitor the expenses for Food Services for the 2017-2018 school year and determine if a final amendment is required.